guardian/typerighter/vision.md

 Transparent tooling is easier to reason about.

-Typerighter should provide a service that is as transparent as possible, whether the user is checking text or writing rules.
-When Typerighter matches text, it should be clear why that match has occurred.
-When Typerighter has suggestions for changes to text, the user should be in charge of every single edit.
-And when rules are added or changed, it should be clear to users why that modification has taken place.
+Typerighter will provide a service that is as transparent as possible, whether the user is checking text or writing rules.
+When Typerighter matches text, it will be clear why that match has occurred.
+When Typerighter has suggestions for changes to text, the user will be in charge of every single edit.
+And when rules are added or changed, it will be clear to users why that modification has taken place.

 ### KPIs